Kanangnut/top-th-youtubers-2024/README.md

 - What steps do we take to implement the recommended decisions effectively?

-1. Reach out to the teams behind each of these channels, starting with WorkpointOfficial
+1. Reach out to the teams behind each of these channels, starting with WorkpointOfficial.
-2. Negotiate contracts within the budgets allocated to each marketing campaign
+2. Negotiate contracts within the budgets allocated to each marketing campaign.
-3. Kick off the campaigns and track each of their performances against the KPIs
+3. Kick off the campaigns and track each of their performances against the KPIs.
-4. Review how the campaigns have gone, gather insights and optimize based on feedback from converted customers and each channel's audiences
+4. Review how the campaigns have gone, gather insights and optimize based on feedback from converted customers and each channel's audiences.